labgrid-project/labgrid/examples/usbpower/README.rst

   Custom strategy which controls the USB-SD-Mux and the USB port power.

 test_example.py
-  Testsuite (based on pytest) to run a simple command in Barebox, Shell and Barebox again.
+  Testsuite (based on pytest) to run a simple command in barebox, shell and barebox again.

 exports.yaml
   Configuration file for labgrid-exporter to export these resources over the